 5 Opportunity-Rich Career Sectors in Colorado Springs

 As Colorado's second-largest city, Colorado Springs has an extraordinary variety of successful industries.
 And it's been experiencing a lot of positive growth, both in population and in the diversity of employment options.
-In fact, between 2000 and 2015, the city's residents grew in number by almost 23 percent.
-The wider metropolitan area is now home to over 640,000 people, helping to make El Paso County Colorado's most populated county.*
+In fact, Colorado Springs has been named the country's fastest-growing city for millennials.1 The wider metropolitan area is now home to over 701,000 people, helping to make El Paso County one of Colorado's most populated counties.2

 With all of that growth has come an increasing number of good job opportunities.
 Innovative employers are drawn to Colorado Springs by its distinctive mix of scenic beauty, recreational abundance, sunny climate, affordability, and talented and friendly professionals.